 The importance of indoor air quality

-Inadequate ventilation can lead to uncomfortable build ups of heat and carbon dioxide from occupants and equipment.
+Inadequate ventilation can lead to uncomfortable build-ups of heat and carbon dioxide from occupants and equipment.
 Once carbon dioxide levels exceed 2,000 ppm, physical effects such as drowsiness and impaired concentration become apparent.
 Efficient ventilation produces good indoor air quality, which in turn enables improved concentration, alertness and a sense of wellbeing.

 SAV are happy to provide guidance for any application.
-With over 45,000 AirMaster demand controlled ventilation air handling units currently in service throughout the EU, there is a wealth of experience we can draw on.
+With over 45,000 AirMaster demand controlled ventilation air handling units currently in service throughout the EU, there is a wealth of experience to draw on.
 Whether for retrofits or new build projects, SAV can offer a view on good ventilation options for you to consider.
 Whatever level of project information is available to you, do get in touch to see how AirMaster might be able to help.
 We take pride in our practical, hands-on approach and technical support.